Daniel-KM/Omeka-S-module-Contribute/README.md

 Usage
 -----

-- Configure the properties to correct in the config form of the module.
-Only specified properties will be listed and corrigible or fillable.
+- Configure the resource templates to select the properties to be corrected or filled.
+- For the resources without template, configure the properties to correct by default in the main parameters.
 - Create one or more tokens for the resources you want to correct via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.
 - Send emails to your users with the tokens, so they can correct or complete metadata of the resources.
 - Go to the resource page of the corrected items and apply changes, or decline them.
-Corrections can be marked as reviewed.
+Corrections can be marked as reviewed and token can be made expired.

 TODO
 ----

 - Make the token optional (allow anybody to edit).
-- Add a js in public view to add new fillable fields.
 - Manage the fillable fields with a language, so it will simplify validation of translation.